kimchi-project/kimchi/docs/README.md

 From this view, you can change the parameters of a template or create a new template using the "+" button in the upper right corner.

-To create a template, you need an ISO on your host or using remote one.
+To create a template, you need an ISO on your host or to use a remote one.
 If you are willing to use your own ISO, please copy it to out of box storage pool (default path is: /var/lib/kimchi/isos).